jayeshmann/milligrep/README.md

 # MilliGrep

+`Custom simplified implementation of grep`

+## What is `grep`?

 Classic command line tool `grep` (**g**lobally search a **r**egular **e**xpression and **p**rint).

+## What is `milligrep`?

-In the simplest use case, `grep` searches a specified file for a specified string.
-To do so, `grep` takes as its arguments a filename and a string.
+In the simplest use case, `milligrep` searches a specified file for a specified string.
+To do so, `milligrep` takes as its arguments a filename and a string.
 Then it reads the file, finds lines in that file that contain the string argument, and prints those lines.

 `This project is built with Rust and uses Cargo as it's package manager.`